EyaBahri1/RHCSA-Training/05-service-management.md

 * `firewall-cmd --add-port=22/tcp --permanent`
 * `firewall-cmd --reload`
 * `firewall-cmd --list-ports` → open SSH port 22 for incoming connections
+* Verify sshd is listening on the correct port:
+  * `ss -tlnp | grep sshd`

 On the client machine:
 * `ssh username@server_ip_address` → connect using password

 Optional — instead of using the IP, assign a hostname:
 * `vim /etc/hosts` → add: `server_ip    hostname`
 * `ssh username@hostname` → connect using the hostname instead of the IP